verifa/website/src/posts/bag-of-git-tricks.md

 `git bisect <subcommand> <options>`
 When using bisect, you mark two commits as start- and endpoints.
 Git will then perform a binary search through your history, checking out commits as it goes.
 All you do is check if the bug is present or not, then mark the commit as `good` or `bad`, until git pinpoints the commit that introduced the problem.

 In the below example, I supply `git bisect run` with a script that tests if the bug is present.
-This automates the testing process, quickly finding me the culprit commit:
+This automates the testing process, quickly netting me the culprit:

 ```
 $ git bisect start      # start a new bisect run